Logan (film character): Casting

+Jackman as Logan showing his full height of 6 ft 3 in, compared to the comic book depiction of Logan, which is about 5 ft 3 in.

 Many actors were considered for playing the part of Wolverine in a film adaptation of X-Men.
 Viggo Mortensen was offered the role but turned it down as it conflicted with another role he was scheduled for.
 At one point in the 1990s, Glenn Danzig was approached for the role due to a slight resemblance, however, Danzig declined as the shooting would interfere with his band's nine-month tour.
 Bryan Singer spoke to a number of actors, including Russell Crowe, Keanu Reeves and Edward Norton, for the role.
 Fox ruled out Mel Gibson as being too expensive.
-Dougray Scott was cast but was forced to drop out due scheduling conflicts with Mission: Impossible 2 and was injured in a motorbike accident, after which the role went to Hugh Jackman on Crowe's recommendation.
+Dougray Scott was cast but was forced to drop out due to scheduling conflicts with Mission: Impossible 2 and was injured in a motorbike accident, after which the role went to Hugh Jackman on Crowe's recommendation.
 Despite what was thought to be a highly controversial move due to his much taller stature than Wolverine's comic depictions by a full foot of height, Jackman's actual performance was well received; Wolverine's original depiction is said to be 5 ft 3 in, while Jackman stands at 6 ft 3 in.

 While possessing all the same powers as his comic book counterpart, this portrayal is shown to have a much more powerful healing factor, able to mend and regenerate any damage or lost anatomy (short of decapitation) within seconds, immune to any illness or contamination, and also rendering him ageless, being nearly twice as old as in the comics while still in his prime.
 Jackman revealed in an interview with The Huffington Post that his character was originally going to have a cameo in Spider-Man, but the costume could not be obtained.

 Casting directors cast Troye Sivan as the young James Howlett in X-Men Origins: Wolverine (2009) after seeing him sing at the Channel Seven Perth Telethon, and he was accepted after sending in an audition tape.
 Kodi Smit-McPhee was originally cast in the role, when filming was originally beginning in December 2007, but he opted out to film The Road.
 McPhee later played Nightcrawler in X-Men: Apocalypse and Dark Phoenix.